Google Ads is a great internet marketing platform for getting your online business off to a good start.

-When running a Google AdWords campaign, an effective USP will keep you on track, by attracting only the leads who will eventually buy your products and refer others to you through word-of-mouth.
+When running a Google Ads campaign, an effective USP will keep you on track, by attracting only the leads who will eventually buy your products and refer others to you through word-of-mouth.

-Here are a few simple steps to develop a winning USP for a Google AdWords campaign:
+Here are a few simple steps to develop a winning USP for a Google Ads campaign:

 Step #1 – Get inside your ideal customer’s head: Today’s customers are more sophisticated and can access the best tools out there, before making a final buying decision.

 It’s your responsibility to prove your worth.
 In his classic book, Getting Into Your Customer’s Head, Kevin Davis says that the customer is the core of your business.
 Certainly, without your customers, your business will suffer.